COVID Vaccine: What Parents Need to Know

 Seek medical attention right away if, within a few days of receiving the second injection of an mRNA COVID-19 vaccination (Pfizer-BioNTech, Moderna), you or your child experiences chest pain, shortness of breath, or feelings of having a fast-beating, fluttering, or pounding heartbeat.

-Would side effects be the same in children getting coronavirus shots?
+Are COVID vaccine side effects the same in children?

 Generally, yes.
-Pfizer has reported that side effects of the shots appear to be similar in children and adults.
 Your child might notice pain at the injection site (upper arm), and could feel more tired than usual.
 Headache, achy muscles or joints, and even fever and chills are also possible.
 These side effects are usually temporary and generally clear up within 48 hours.

 Can I get COVID-19 from my child?